EmilDohne/RawTherapee_BatchGUI/docs/DOCUMENTATION.md

 ## Processing Profile

 This specifies the processing file (*.pp3) to be used for the processing of the images.
-If this is empty or an invalid path it will revert to the defaults of RawTherapee
+If this is empty it will revert to the defaults of RawTherapee

 ## Raw File Format